NishikantRandive/NishikantRandive/README.md

 # Hi there, I'm Nishikant 👋

+# About Me
+📊 Aspiring Data Analyst
+📚 Currently Upskilling in Data Analyst Field
+🎓 Bachelor's in Electronics and Instrumentation

  I’m  a Data Analyst and Trading Enthusiast with a passion for transforming complex data into actionable insights.
 My expertise spans data visualization, statistical analysis, machine learning, and trading strategies.